 Fresh episodes air pretty much every Saturday night, starting 11 pm (Pacific time) c/o CiTR.FM.101.9, with streaming and download options available within twenty-four hours via our Facebook.

 Joe Higgs (the man who taught Bob Marley how to sing) delivers yet another sort of lost hit from way back when, that murky part of the 1970s when reggae still hadn’t really been discovered by the rest of the world and yet, no coincidence, was probably at its best.

 George Dekker (straight outa Jamaica) delivers a timeless anthem of rather uplifting despair, if such is possible.
-Because things are always getting worse, just turn on the news, no reason to stop moving.
+Because things are always getting worse, just turn on the news, which is no reason to stop moving.
 “I remember a work friend whose younger brother was dying of Hodgkin’s.
 She loved this song.
-It became kind of a joke.
 I’d ask her how things were.
 She’d raise a triumphant fist and declare, Things Are Getting Worse.”
 (Philip Random)